First posted at https://frictionlessdata.io/articles/oleg-lavrovsky/

 Helping to start a Swiss Open Knowledge chapter presented me with the opportunity to be involved in an ambitious and exciting techno-political movement, and to learn from some of the most deeply ethical and forward-thinking people in Information Technology.
-Running the School of Data working group and supporting many projects in the Swiss Opendata.ch association has been an important anchor for me, a commitment to my adoptive country and the people around me.
+Supporting activities like the School of Data working group and various community projects in the Swiss Opendata.ch association has been an important anchor for me, a commitment to my adoptive country and the people around me.
 Being involved in Open Knowledge Labs, Global Open Data Index, Frictionless Data, helping to represent Switzerland in the international network is today no longer just a weekend activity: it is my

 I first heard the term frictionless from a philosopher who warned of a world where IT removes friction to the point where we live anywhere, and do anything, at the cost of social alienation - and, along with it, grave consequences to our well-being.
 There are parallels here to "closed datasets", which may well be padlocked for a reason.
 Throwing them into the wind may deprive them of the nurturing care of the original owners.
 The open data community offers them a softer landing.

 Some of the formative conversations took place at OKCon 2013 in Geneva, where I was busy mining the Law.
-Max Ogden mentioned some very interesting ideas on a distributed approach to open data in his talk there on Dat Project.
+Max Ogden mentioned some very interesting ideas on a distributed approach to open data in his talk there on the Dat Project.
 It later became a regular topic in community hangouts and elsewhere.
-My first impression was mixed: I liked the idea in principle, but found it hard to foresee what the standardization process could accomplish.
-It took me a couple of years to catch up, gain experience in putting the Open Definition to use, struggle with some of the fundamental issues myself - just to wholly accept the idea of an open data ecosystem and how it will play out in combination on the basis of open networks and protocols.
+I liked the idea in principle, but found it difficult to foresee what the standardization process could accomplish.
+With experience in putting the Open Definition to use, having taken the time to experience some of the fundamental issues myself - I came around to wholly accepting the idea of an open data ecosystem and how it will play out in combination on the basis of open networks and protocols.

 Working with more unwieldy data as well as having an interest in Data Science, and the great vibe of a growing community all led me to test the waters with the Julia language, an exciting new open source computational environment for Data Science - or just everyday coding.
 I quickly became a fan, and started looking for ways to include it in my workflow.
 Thanks to the collaboration enabled by the Frictionless Data Tool Fund, I will now be able to focus on this goal and start connecting the dots more quickly.
 More bridges need to be built to help open data users use Julia's computing environment, and Julia users could use sturdier access to open data.